Harvey John

-The hidden job market is not as secretive (or as murky) as the underground world inhabited by ruthless spooks, but it is a fact that not every job is advertised.
+The hidden job market is not as secretive (or as murky) as the underground world inhabited by ruthless spies, but it is a fact that not every job is advertised…

 On the face of it, this can appear unfair and be contrary to the spirit of transparency and openness.
-The US magazine Forbes notes that, It seems almost a cruel joke being played on people desperate to find work: Most jobs getting filled these days aren’t even advertised.
+The US magazine Forbes notes that – It seems almost like a cruel joke being played on people desperate to find work: Most jobs getting filled these days aren’t even advertised.

-Ed Moore, Harvey John’s Senior Tax consultant, says, There are several reasons why a role wouldn’t be publicly advertised.
+There are several reasons why a role wouldn’t be publicly advertised.
 Most commonly, it’s based on seniority.
-For example, it would not in a Board’s best interest to let the market know they’ve got an outgoing CEO!
+For example, it wouldn’t be in a Board’s best interest to let the market know they’ve got an outgoing CEO!

 The succession process for a CEO can require sensitivity.
 If a CEO of a well-known business is about to depart it can prompt gossip and speculation.
 Was the CEO sacked – if so why?
 Is the business in trouble?
 Does the CEO know something that we don’t?
 All such uncertainty can play havoc with the share price and reputation of the business.

-It is far better to announce a new CEO at the same time as releasing the news that the old Chief Executive is stepping aside.
+It’s far better to announce a new CEO at the same time as revealing that the old Chief Executive is stepping aside.
 To achieve this, the recruitment process needs to be discreet.
 And most likely, they will already have in their mind who they want.

 2. The best candidates don’t always apply

 Job boards serve a purpose, there is no denying that.
-But with the use of aggregators to fill up certain job listing sites and poor administration of advertised vacancies, it can be off putting to even the most active of candidates to scrawl through the endless job posts.
-It certainly is not the case of posting a job vacancy and sitting back waiting for the market’s best or most suitable candidates apply!
+But with the use of aggregators to fill up certain job listing sites and poor administration of advertised vacancies, it can be off-putting to even the most active of candidates to scrawl through the endless job posts.
+It’s not the case of posting a job vacancy, sitting back and waiting for the market’s best/most suitable candidates to apply!
 It just doesn’t work like that.

 Most of our successful introductions are through direct approaches either through our trusted network or following a period of research, fully aware of our client’s requirements and expectations.

 There is also an established etiquette (and dare I say, ego) involved where someone at a certain seniority would not consider applying for an advertised job.
-If a rival business wants his or her services, then it is up to them, or their recruitment contact, to make the approach.
+If a rival business wants their services, then it is up to them, or their recruitment contact, to make the approach.
 Like the MI6 spies, a tap on the shoulder is expected!

 3. An opportunity built around the candidate!

-It is not always the case that a position becomes available and then a candidate is introduced to satisfy the requirement.
-Often, when a firm discovers or is made aware that a specific candidate, or one with desirable skills, is open to new opportunities outside their current employer, they often proceed with the hire then work out the role afterwards.
+It’s not always the case that a position becomes available and a candidate is introduced to satisfy the requirement.
+Often, when a firm discovers or is made aware that a specific candidate is open to new opportunities, they often proceed with the hire and then work out the role afterwards.

 4. The position is highly specialist

-It can be more cost and time effective to directly approach the people who meet the criteria, rather than going public.
+It can be more cost/time effective to directly approach the people who meet the criteria, rather than going public.

 A more direct route to accessing the hidden jobs market is to utilise a specialist recruiter.
-At Harvey John, we know that it is essential to have in-depth market knowledge and to be constantly ahead of the game.
-We have to know when an opportunity is likely to develop and have the insight to understand what a business is looking for a potential candidate.
+We know that it is essential to have in-depth market knowledge and to be constantly ahead of the game.
+We know when an opportunity might develop and understand what a business is looking for in a potential candidate.

-We’re obviously aware of a client’s urgent requirement to add to their team, but what about the requirements over the next 3, 6, 12 or 18 months?
-We encourage these conversations so we can pipeline candidates as we go about our day to day work.
+We’re obviously aware of a client’s urgent requirement to add to their team.
+However, we also want to know about the requirements over the next 3, 6, 12 or 18 months.
+We encourage these conversations so we can pipeline candidates as we go about our day-to-day work.

 When a candidate comes to us, we know where their skills and experience will be most desired – that’s our job.